altimmons/LangNotes/C.md

 If the length of the C string in source is less than num, only the content up to the terminating null-character is copied.

-destination
-    Pointer to the destination array, which should contain a C string, and be large enough to contain the concatenated resulting string, including the additional null-character. source
+- `destination` - Pointer to the destination array, which should contain a C string, and be large enough to contain the concatenated resulting string, including the additional null-character.source
     C string to be appended.
-num
-    Maximum number of characters to be appended. size_t is an unsigned integral type.
+- `num` - Maximum number of characters to be appended.    size_t is an unsigned integral type.

-    Example
+- `` - Example